New York Medical Marijuana Card

 Note that the provisions outlined above will only become effective once regulations and changes to the administrative structure of the Department of Health have been developed.
 Per the Marijuana Regulation and Taxation Act (MRTA), the medical marijuana program is expected to transition from the New York Department of Health to the Office of Cannabis Management no later than six months after the Cannabis Control Board is appointed.
 For updates on the CCB appointment and transitioning process, check the New York medical marijuana program website.

-New York: Benefits Of Having A Medical Marijuana Card In A Recreational Marijuana-Legal State
+New York: Benefits Of Having A Medical Marijuana Certification In a Recreational Marijuana-Legal State

-Although medical marijuana cards are no longer issued in New York, patients with New York medical cannabis registry IDs can purchase up to 60-day supplies of medical marijuana.
+Patients with New York medical cannabis registry IDs can purchase up to a 60-day supply of medical marijuana.
 This amount is higher than the limit placed on recreational cannabis, capped at 85 grams of non-concentrated marijuana or 24 grams of concentrated marijuana products.
-Also, medical cannabis products are cheaper than recreational cannabis products owing to the higher tax on adult-use cannabis products.
+In addition, medical cannabis products are more affordable than recreational cannabis products owing to the higher tax on adult-use cannabis products.

 Does New York Allow Medical Marijuana Patients To Designate Caregivers?